Göte Strandsjö: Conservatory

 In 1948, Göte Strandsjö was engaged as a singing teacher (pedagogue) at the Conservatory of Music on the recommendation of his former singing teacher, Knut Vikrot.
 Strandsjö played a major role in building up the conservatory's activities and quality and served on the conservatory's and conservatory foundation's board for many years, becoming a respected member of the teaching staff.
 When the conservatory later became the Malmö Academy of Music, Göte Strandsjö became the head of the vocal pedagogy program and was appointed professor by the Swedish Government after consultation with the Royal Swedish Academy of Music.
 At the Conservatory and later at the Academy of Music, he taught choir singing and conducting from 1952 to 1958, speech technique/voice care from 1962 to 1967, singing methodology, children's choir methodology, school singing methodology, Orff methodology, and solo singing from 1959 to 1982.
 From 1965, he was in charge of the singing methodology program, and in 1975, he was appointed professor.

 Filadelfiakyrkan

-For many years, Göte Strandsjö was an organist and musical director at Filadelfiakyrkan in Malmö, where he also established a well-reputed mixed choir that was sought after by, among others, the legendary Sten Broman when he needed reinforcement for larger performances with the Concert Hall Foundation Choir.
-Göte Strandsjö was also the initiator of the Conservatory's later Academy of Music's choir and was its first conductor.
+For many years, Göte Strandsjö served as organist and musical director at Filadelfiakyrkan in Malmö, where he established a mixed choir that was engaged by Sten Broman for larger performances with the Concert Hall Foundation Choir.
+He also initiated the Conservatory’s later Academy of Music choir and served as its first conductor.